moneybird/bridgetown-prismic/README.md

 In addition, this plugin allows you to set up draft previews so you can see how your content will look before it's published and deployed as a static site.
 This will require you to host a preview site on a platform which supports Ruby Rack-based applications.
 We recommend [Render](https://render.com), but you can use Heroku or most other platforms which support Ruby (Rails, etc.).

-This plugin requires Ruby 3 and the latest alpha version of [Bridgetown 1.0](https://edge.bridgetownrb.com).
+This plugin requires Ruby 3+ and [Bridgetown 2.1](https://www.bridgetownrb.com) or later.

 ## Installation